rickballard/CoCiviumBackUp/insights/inadequacy-of-words.md

 To build a system for convergence, we must move past persuasion.

-Civium does this by encoding:
+CoCivium does this by encoding:
 - Structural empathy,
 - Weighted modeling,
 - Reputation as an emergent trail of impact.